A Sensory Processing Disorder is a mental condition that affects how your brain receives signals from your senses.

-What are the main signs of Sensory Processing Issues?
+What are the main signs of a Sensory Processing Disorder?

 Hyposensitive people lack sensitivity to their surroundings.
-They can be very active and constantly on the move being ‘sensory seeking’.
-This means they have a constant need to touch everything around them including people, which sometimes can come across inappropriate to others.
-They can also have issues with personal space, be a little clumsy and uncoordinated.
+Because of this, they can be very active, constantly on the move to seek sensory stimulation; they might feel a need to touch their surroundings, including people, which can sometimes come across as inappropriate to others.
+Hyposensitive people can also have issues with personal space and come across as a little clumsy and uncoordinated.

-Some people with sensory processing issues show both hypersensitivity and hyposensitivity and can behave in one or both of the following ways:
+Some people with sensory processing issues show signs of both hypersensitivity and hyposensitivity and can behave in one or both of the following ways:

-- An extreme response to a change in environment- people may be comfortable in a familiar environment but, if they are taken to a new place or their routine is changes it can cause them to have a ‘meltdown’.
+- An extreme response to a change in environment.
+Someone may be comfortable in a familiar environment, but if they are taken to a new place or their routine changes, it could cause a ‘meltdown’.

 What skills can be affected?

-People with sensory processing issues can find dealing with sensory information very frustrating and confusing.
-It can be a struggle to adjust to new surroundings, situations and it can take longer for them to settle into activities making them feel stressed and anxious.
+People with sensory processing issues have difficulty processing sensory information, which can quickly become frustrating and confusing.
+It can be a struggle to adjust to new surroundings, prompting feelings of stress and anxiety; because of this, it can take longer for people with sensory processing issues to settle into new activities or situations.

-Poor self-control is another issue a person may face, as people who feel anxious or overstimulated may have trouble controlling their impulses.
-This can lead them to having random outbursts of behaviour, like running off or throwing something.
+Poor self-control is another issue a person may face when they feel overstimulated or anxious; they may have trouble controlling their impulses, leading to random outbursts of behaviour, like running off or throwing something.

-- Research to learn as much as possible about the disorder, so you can identify the sign and can start to recognise patterns or triggers in their behaviour.
+- Research to learn about sensory processing disorders, so you can identify their signs and can recognise patterns or triggers in their behaviour.

-- Knowing the patterns means that you can try and put things in place before ‘the meltdowns’ occur to make the situation less stressful or scary for them.
+- Knowing and understanding patterns means that you can try and put things in place before meltdowns occur, making situations less stressful or scary.

-- Use your knowledge to try and prevent sticky situations.
-For example if noise can cause your child to feel anxious try not to fire up the lawnmower or using the vacuum cleaner when they are around.
+- Use your knowledge to try and prevent over-stimulating situations.
+For example, if noise can cause your child to feel anxious, try not to fire up the lawnmower or use the vacuum cleaner when they are around.

-- Never feel alone, there is many resources available to help you the carer and the person with the sensory processing disorder.
+- Never feel alone.
+There are lots of resources available to help you and your child with their sensory processing disorder.